Causal inference: Multicollinearity

 Another reason for the use of sensitivity analysis is to detect multicollinearity.
-Multicollinearity is the phenomenon where the correlation between two variables is very high.
-A high level of correlation between two variables can dramatically affect the outcome of a statistical analysis, where small variations in highly correlated data can flip the effect of a variable from a positive direction to a negative direction, or vice versa.
+Multicollinearity is the phenomenon where the correlation between two explanatory variables is very high.
+A high level of correlation between two such variables can dramatically affect the outcome of a statistical analysis, where small variations in highly correlated data can flip the effect of a variable from a positive direction to a negative direction, or vice versa.
 This is an inherent property of variance testing.
 Determining multicollinearity is useful in sensitivity analysis because the elimination of highly correlated variables in different model implementations can prevent the dramatic changes in results that result from the inclusion of such variables.

 However, there are limits to sensitivity analysis' ability to prevent the deleterious effects of multicollinearity, especially in the social sciences, where systems are complex.
 Because it is theoretically impossible to include or even measure all of the confounding factors in a sufficiently complex system, econometric models are susceptible to the common-cause fallacy, where causal effects are incorrectly attributed to the wrong variable because the correct variable was not captured in the original data.
 This is an example of the failure to account for a lurking variable.